richi-sixt/cream/README.md

 # C.R.E.A.M.

-A personal Flask bookkeeping app (with German UI labels) for Swiss private finances.

-Import bank statements and invoice PDFs, review and correct entries in the dashboard, and keep your local accounting data consistent across imports.
+> **C**ash **R**ules **E**verything **A**round **M**e — a personal
+> finance management app for Swiss bank accounts and invoices,
+> built with Flask.

+C.R.E.A.M. is a personal bookkeeping application designed for Swiss residents who receive bank statements and invoices as PDF files.
+Instead of manually typing every transaction into a spreadsheet, you drop your PDF statements into designated folders and the app parses them automatically — extracting dates, amounts, recipients, and even QR-bill payment slips.
+You review and correct entries through a dark-mode dashboard running locally in your browser.

+The name is a playful nod to the Wu-Tang Clan classic, because — well — cash rules everything around us.

 ---